• Skip navigation

 In the three religions of Judaism, Christianity, and Islam, there have also been repeated attempts to develop social counter-designs and reform programmes and to dream of a better world.
 These include ideas in the holy scriptures themselves, the expectation of a millennial kingdom of peace (‘millenarianism’) or a messiah, as well as real attempts to establish egalitarian communities or theocracies.

-In times of social upheaval, the question increases: How do we want to live?
+In times of social upheaval, the question increases: how do we want to live?
 Previous routines and the status quo are being radically questioned.
 Climate protection movements such as ‘Fridays for Future’ believe that a change in our way of life is essential if humanity is to survive.
 The World Economic Forum speaks of a ‘restart’ that has become necessary.
 Critical voices fear the imposition of a ‘new world order’ or an ‘eco-dictatorship’, which they do not favour.

 ‘Improving the world’ sounds like a lofty goal.
 At the same time, we know that the greatest attempts to improve the world and promises of salvation, such as communism, have often led to untold suffering.